London to Venice by train London to Venice by train

 • All bags must have a label showing the passenger’s first and last name.

-For SNCF services (Paris–Turin–Milan), TGV InOui trains have specific luggage restrictions.
+For services (Paris–Turin–Milan), TGV InOui trains have specific luggage restrictions.
 Eurostar also offers a registered baggage service between London and Paris, costing around $18–$37 per item.

 Prohibited Items